A Probabilistic Approach to Trajectory-Based Optimal Experimental Design

 \begin{proposition} The policy \eqref{eqn:first_order_trajectory_distribution_full} has the following gradient of log-probability:

 \end{proposition} \begin{proof} See \Cref{app:sec:gradients_proofs}. \end{proof}

-The first-order policy is memoryless, assuming the next node depends only on the current one.
-Trajectories may benefit from memory, which can be captured by using higher-order Markov chains \cite[Chapter 6]{ching2006markov} as discussed in the following subsection.
+The first-order policy (\Cref{defn:first_order_path_model}) is memoryless, assuming the next node depends only on the current one.
+Trajectories may benefit from memory, which can be captured by using higher-order Markov chains \cite[Chapter 6]{ching2006markov} as discussed in \Cref{subsubsec:higher_order_MC_policy}.